 Let’s again use Europe to Australia as an example.
 Search from your home European location to the most common stopovers in Asia.
 On the Australia route these would be Singapore, Kuala Lumpur, Hong Kong, Dubai and Abu Dhabi.
 Then make a separate roundtrip search from one of these Asian cities to the Australian city of your choosing.
 You could save quite a bit of money, and you can experience a bonus country while breaking up an exhausting trip.
 This last tip can work on many other routes, find out where the major stopovers are by checking the connecting cities on your initial aggregate search.

-Please let us know any additional tips or websites you’d like to share to save us all money and keep the industry competitive!
+The best way to save on plane tickets is through travel hacking.
+But flexibility on seasons and dates will save you cash and points. part of maximizing points travel is getting the best value from your points.
+Let us know any additional tips or websites you’d like to share to save us all money and keep the industry competitive!

 UPDATE: July 15th, 2014- In addition to the sites listed in tip 4, we’ve found recently established Google Flights to be a great source for conveniently searching for cheap fares.
 It’s really user friendly and shows you which dates are cheapest to fly if you’re a little flexible dates.